Best Of

 Best for couples who need investment + budget tracking together

-Clarity's household view connects all accounts — banks, brokerages, and crypto — for both partners.
-The AI assistant helps answer joint financial questions, though dedicated couple-specific features are still developing.
+Clarity's household view pulls together all your accounts — banks, brokerages, crypto — for both partners.
+The AI can answer questions about your combined finances, though dedicated couple features are still in the works.

 Pros